George Soros: The Man Who Broke the Bank of England

 On Black Wednesday (September 16, 1992), Soros bet $10 billion that the British Pound was overvalued and unsustainable within the ERM.
 When Britain couldn't defend the peg despite raising interest rates to 15%, they withdrew from ERM.
 Soros made $1 billion profit in a single day.

-Reflexivity states that market prices don't just reflect reality - they influence it.
+Reflexivity states that market prices don't just reflect reality — they influence it.
 When investors believe prices will rise, they buy, which raises prices, confirming their belief.
-This creates self-reinforcing cycles (bubbles and crashes) that deviate from 'fundamentals' for extended periods.
+This creates self-reinforcing cycles (bubbles and crashes).
+Traders can use this by identifying when consensus beliefs diverge from fundamentals.
+When the gap becomes Maximum, position for the reversal.
+Examples: Adani stocks before Hindenburg (reflexive bubble), Yes Bank before RBI intervention (reflexive denial of NPAs).

-Soros's key strategies: (1) Global macro - betting on currencies, rates, and commodities based on macroeconomic analysis, (2) Reflexivity-based trades - identifying self-reinforcing price trends, (3) Asymmetric bets - risking little to gain massive returns, (4) Willingness to be wrong and change positions quickly.
+Soros's key strategies: (1) Global macro — betting on currencies, rates, and commodities based on macroeconomic analysis, (2) Reflexivity-based trades — identifying self-reinforcing price trends about to reverse, (3) Asymmetric bets — risking little to gain massive returns with 1:5+ risk-reward ratios, (4) Conviction-based sizing — going "for the jugular" on best ideas, (5) Multi-asset hedging — pairing shorts with offsetting longs, (6) Rapid loss-cutting — exiting wrong trades within hours, not days.

 Ready to Start Your Journey?